tropotek/betacrawler/README.md

 Use [Atom](https://atom.io/) and the [Platform IO](https://platformio.org/) IDE to compile.
 If your not sure how to use PlatformIO here is a tutorial to get you started (https://youtu.be/EIkGTwLOD7o)

+However if you still want to use the [Arduino IDE](https://www.arduino.cc/en/main/software) open the betacrawler/betacrawler.ino file and you can compile the project from there.

 Betacrawler has a number of basic settings that can be changed in the configuration.h file.

 There are 2 modes of operation available: